gman-code/cat_breeds-v1/README.md

  $ gem install cats_breeds

-this is the line to application's Gemfile:
+This is the line to application's Gemfile:

 ```ruby
 gem 'cats_breeds'